alicolville/Weight-Tracker/readme.txt

 Things to complete:

-- Group view for the day
 - Add a new setting for default Aim (so therefore if missing for a user default to it)
--	Highlight the ‘Notes’ + symbol in a darker colour if there are any notes to be seen so you’re not opening each + symbol looking for notes.

 New components: Update docs for each